andyzhangx/demo/linux/flexvolume/blobfuse/README.md

 # blobfuse flex volume driver for Kubernetes
- - Flexvolume is GA from Kubernetes **1.8** release, prior to v1.8 version is depreciated since it does not support flex volume driver dynamic detection.
+ - Flexvolume is GA from Kubernetes **1.8** release, v1.7 is depreciated since it does not support flex volume driver dynamic detection.

+# Install
 ## 1. specify `volume-plugin-dir` in kubelet service config (skip this step in AKS or from acs-engine v0.12.0)
 ```
 sudo vi /etc/systemd/system/kubelet.service